Shiv-Kumar-Yadav9/Pattern-Analysis-and-Recommendations/README.md

   Thus it gives the user the ability to change the pressure on spendings based on the urgency and importance of the device.

+# NOTE : THE CONCEPTS AND ITS APPLICATIONS ARE EXPLAINED IN GREATER DETAIL IN THE VIDEO.
+KINDLY WATCH VIDEO BEFORE SEEING JUPYTER NOTEBOOK.

 # DEMO SLIDES :

 The home page of the software allows the user to choose the brand name, the targetted month and the current price of the mobile phone.